Amazon launches online pharmacy in new contest with drug retail

 TJ Parker, PillPack’s CEO and vice president of Amazon Pharmacy, said in a statement the retailer aimed to bring “customer obsession to an industry that can be inconvenient and confusing.”

-The company faces entrenched competition from Walgreens Boots Alliance Inc, CVS Health Corp, Walmart Inc, Rite Aid Corp, Kroger Co and others.
+The company faces entrenched competition from Walgreens Boots Alliance Inc, CVS Health Corp, Walmart Inc, Rite Aid Corp RAD.N, Kroger Co KR.N and others.
 Take-up of online ordering of drugs has been low, according to market research from J.D.
 Power.

+“Amazon’s launch of an online pharmacy is a meaningful threat to brick and mortar pharmacies,” Northwestern University’s Kellogg School of Management professor Craig Garthwaite said.

+“These retail pharmacies must now offer more than just easy access to a prescription.”

 Should Prime members prefer buying in person, Amazon said its discounts on non-insurance purchases apply at more than 50,000 brick-and-mortar pharmacies - including those run by rivals.
 Inside Rx, a subsidiary of Cigna’s Evernorth, administers that benefit, Amazon said.